nosial/TempFile/README.md

 Files are automatically deleted when the object is destroyed, if for some reason the __destruct() method was not properly called, a shutdown function is automatically registered to delete all the temporary files that were created.

+### Options

+The following options are available:

+ - `TempFile\Options::Extension` - The file extension to use, defaults to 'tmp',
+ - `TempFile\Options::Prefix` - The prefix to use for the file name, empty by default,
+ - `TempFile\Options::Suffix` - The suffix to use for the file name, empty by default,
+ - `TempFile\Options::RandomLength` - The length of the random string to use for the file name, defaults to 16,
+ - `TempFile\Options::Directory` - The directory to create the file in, defaults to the system's temporary directory.
+ - `TempFile\Options::Filename` - The filename to use, if specified, the random string will not be used.

 ## License